William L. Yancey: Confederate Senate

 While still in England, Yancey was elected to the Confederate Senate.
 His return home, because of the Union blockade, found him landing at the Sabine Pass near the Texas and Louisiana border.
 On his way to Richmond, he stopped in New Orleans, where he made a public speech lamenting the fact that Europe looked down on the Confederacy over the issue of slavery, stating, "We cannot look for any sympathy or help from abroad.
 We must rely on ourselves alone."

 From March 28, 1862, until May 1, 1863, Yancey served in three sessions of the Confederate Congress.
 While there, he reluctantly supported the Confederate Conscription Act of April 16, 1862, but was instrumental in allowing many state exemptions to the draft as well as the unpopular exemption for one overseer for every twenty slaves, an exemption that applied to about 30,000 men.
 He unsuccessfully argued against the excessive use of secret, unrecorded sessions of Congress and generally pursued a states' rights position in regard to the exercise of national war powers in general and impressment of supplies and slaves by the federal Confederate government in particular.
-On military matters, Yancey wanted details provided to Congress on reports of execution without trials of Confederate soldiers by General Braxton Bragg, questioned the reasons Virginia had 29 brigadier generals while Alabama only had four, authored a resolution condemning drunkenness within the army, and joined in demands that Davis account for complaints on the military administration of the Trans-Mississippi District.
+On military matters, Yancey wanted details provided to Congress on reports of execution without trials of Confederate soldiers by General Braxton Bragg, questioned the reasons Virginia had 29 brigadier generals while Alabama only had four; authored a resolution condemning drunkenness within the army; and joined in demands that Davis account for complaints on the military administration of the Trans-Mississippi District.

 Yancey gradually ran afoul of President Davis on matters of policy, although he was not one of Davis's most extreme critics.
 Their differences accelerated in a series of letters exchanged after May 1863, and no final resolution was reached.
 In Congress, Yancey and Benjamin Hill of Georgia, who had previously clashed in 1856, had their differences over a bill intended to create the Confederate Supreme Court erupt into physical violence.
 Hill hit Yancey in the head with a glass inkstand, knocking Yancey over a desk and onto the floor of the Senate.
 The physical attack on Yancey by Hill within the Confederate Congress was kept secret for months, and in the ensuing investigation it was Yancey, not Hill, who was censured.

 Yancey returned to Alabama in May 1863, before Congress had adjourned.
-By the end of June, Yancey was extremely ill from his injures received during the attack by Hill in the Confederate Congress, but he still continued his correspondence with President Davis and others.
+By the end of June, Yancey was extremely ill from his injuries received during the attack by Hill in the Confederate Congress, but he still continued his correspondence with President Davis and others.
 Finally, on July 27, 1863, at age 48, Yancey died of kidney disease.
 Yancey's funeral on July 29, 1863, brought the city of Montgomery to a standstill, and he was buried at Oakwood Cemetery on Goat Hill near the original Confederate Capitol.